 The initial theme, teacher as learner, addresses our goal of developing teachers who are committed to the continuing process of learning about many things, especially about learning to teach.
-An all-encompassing goal is to recognize the impact of diversity on our ways of learning.
-The conception of this theme is established in the general education and specialty areas of our programs and continued as an emphasis throughout the professional coursework by studying how one can learn to teach.
+An allencompassing goal is to recognize the impact of diversity on our ways of learning.
+This theme is first addressed in the general education and specialty areas of our programs and continues as an emphasis throughout the professional coursework by studying how one can learn to teach.